swarnpriya/Z3/Introduction.md

 * In Z3, division by 0 is satisfied but the result is not specified.
 * Z3 supports bit-vector operations.
 * Z3 contains a decision procedure for the basic theory of arrays.
+* Z3 is not able to prove **inductive facts**.
+Z3 does not contain methods for prducing proofs by induction.
+* Z3 can handle formulas involving quantifiers.
+It solves this using various methods.
+One of them is using pattern-based quantifier instantiation.